Shop on PrimaryArms.com

 Primary Arms Mini-Reflex Sights

 Choosing the right optic is vital.
 There are a lot of optics available for handguns, making it difficult to choose one when there are so many available.
-Fortunately, our mini reflex sights are a great place for newcomers and seasoned enthusiasts.
+Fortunately, Primary Arms Optics offer a diverse array of mini reflex and pistol red dot sights that are great for newcomers and seasoned enthusiasts alike.

-Our Classic Series red dots are a perfect option for the budget conscious and the new shooter.
+Their Classic Series red dots are a perfect option for the budget conscious and the new shooter.
 Starting with the Classic Series 21mm Micro Reflex Sight, it’s an open emitter mini reflex sight with a 3 MOA dot reticle.
-It is compatible with the RMSc footprint, making it compatible with most sub-compact pistols.
-Additionally, it’s incredibly lightweight and has a battery life of up to 50,000 hours.
+It is compatible with the RMSc footprint, making it compatible with most sub-compact pistols, plus, it’s incredibly lightweight and has a battery life of up to 50,000 hours.

-Additionally, our SLx RS-10 1x23mm Mini Reflex Sight offers exceptional reliability while remaining a budget friendly option.
-Weighing in at 1.07 ounces, it’s constructed from durable 7075 aluminum, and has a battery life of up 50,000 hours.
-It utilizes the Docter/Noblex footprint and has night vision compatible brightness levels as well.
+Additionally, the PAO SLx RS-10 1x23mm Mini Reflex Sight offers exceptional reliability while remaining budget-friendly.
+Weighing in at 1.07 ounces, it’s constructed from durable 7075 aluminum and has a battery life of up to 50,000 hours.
+It’s compatible with the popular the Docter/Noblex footprint and has night vision compatible brightness levels as well.

-Each of the mentioned sights are a great place to start if you’re new to mini-reflex sights.
-They offer a great amount of functionality for their respective prices and are compatible with most of the popular 9mm pistols on the market, while adapters can be used on other models.
-Regardless of which you choose, once it’s zeroed in properly, they provide a lot of benefits to you.
+Each of the optics listed above are a solid choice to consider, regardless of your experience level.
+They offer a great amount of functionality for their respective prices and are compatible with most of the popular 9mm pistols on the market.
+Regardless of which you choose, once it’s zeroed in properly, they offer several game-changing benefits.

 Benefits of Choosing the Best Pistol Red Dot Zero Distance